apache/kylin/website/docs/development/how_to_contribute.md

 * `document`: Document branch for V4.x and before

 ## Pick a task
 There are open tasks waiting to be done, tracked by JIRA.
-To make it easier to search, there are a few JIRA filters.

-* [A list of tasks](https://issues.apache.org/jira/issues/?filter=12339895) managed by Yang Li.
-* [A list of tasks](https://issues.apache.org/jira/issues/?filter=12341496) opened by Ted Yu, important small bugs and some are easy fixes.
-* Also you can search for tag "newbie" in Kylin JIRA.

 Do not forget to discuss in [mailing list](#TODO) before working on a big task.